phillipclapham/neuroweaver/Theory.md

 💎 **Core Truth Crystallized**: The framework's ability to understand and evolve itself demonstrates its deepest principle - the dance between structure and emergence, guided by the PW/WA dynamic, creates conditions for continuous evolution while maintaining coherence.

-This meta-evolution framework completes the theoretical documentation by demonstrating the framework's recursive elegance and providing practical tools for its ongoing development.

 ---

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]